 Instructions for use for children

-What side effects can the drug give?
+What side effects can the drug have?

 • diarrhea, constipation, nausea;